boweizhou/Lane_Detection/README.md

 Second method: using the set of the points, we can simple use "linear regression" to draw both right and left lanes

 In the project I used the "First method"
+In doing the line drawing, I masked the line point using the following condition to achieve better results.

+slope < -0.5 and slope > -0.9
+slope < 0.9 and slope > 0.5

+These two conditions will improve the quality of the line data to be used to draw the lines.

 Following is the outcome of the pipe line.